 Generalization of the stochastic modeling

-To facilitate your understanding of stochastic modeling, I told you that a little variation of the value of a variable implicated in the decision-making must not provoke a large variation of the system’s performance.
+To facilitate your understanding of stochastic modeling, I told you that a little variation of the value of a variable implicated in the decision-making must not provoke a large variation in the system’s performance.

-Thus we can generalize the stochastic modeling in the below way:
+Thus, we can generalize the stochastic modeling in the below way:

 The limitations of the stochastic modeling

-The first comes from the definition of what is a “little variation“.
+The first comes from the definition of a “little variation“.
 This definition is too approximative to be directly used in a decision-making process.
 A « little variation » could also be 0.1% than 5%.
 To resolve this problem, I often chose the next lowermost unit variation from the initial value.

 You will have the same difficulty defining what a “large variation is”.
 You will have to define an adapted acceptance threshold for your strategy.